23 Best Beers To Drink In India For The Beer Snob In You

 Variants: Carlsberg Elephant (full bodied and full flavoured), Carlsberg Smooth

 Back when there weren't many options to choose from, grabbing a beer meant grabbing a six-pack of Budweiser, and you were done.
 And now in present times when competition is cutthroat, Budweiser still leads not only in the US but also in India.
-There are a sweet rice flavour and a touch of bitter hops.
+There is a sweet rice flavour and a touch of bitter hops.
 With a taste so light this drink is meant to be chugged down the throat while either watching your favourite football player running towards the goal or when the ping pong ball finds its way inside a cup full of this pale yellow coloured drink.
 Budweiser never fails to satisfy.

 Variants: Budweiser Premium (5% alcohol), Budweiser Magnum (6.5% alcohol)